James-Silvester/RealmTacticsConfig/README.md

 For developing and testing purposes, it is possible to test on a branch and configure your game client to utilise the dev branch.

-To create a new dev branch, follow the standard [github process to make a new branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository)
+To create a new dev branch, follow the standard [github process to make a new branch for your work](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository)

 To use the new branch within the game: `Main Menu` -> `Settings` -> `Main tab` -> `Config branch`, your development branch can be selected.

 Now, when downloading game files it will download from your branch rather than the main branch.
+Note: You may find that you will need to click fowards and back a little bit for the new branch files to be picked up.

 When development and testing is complete please open a PR using the template to merge into main and make the game changes live.